kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Priority information from client requests and server responses to correct or amend the precedence to suit it (see {{merging}}).

-This document defines the `urgency` and `progressive` parameters.
+This document defines the `u` and `i` parameters which stand for urgent and incremental.
 Values of these parameters MUST always be present.
 When any of the defined parameters are omitted, or if the Priority header field is not used, their default values SHOULD be applied.

 The Priority header field is an end-to-end signal of the request priority from the client or the response priority from the server.